 What if I need more workload?

-We’re committed to flexibility.
-If you need to scale up beyond the workload included in your plan, you can either subscribe to discounted workload tiers, rely on pay-as-you-go overages, or choose to cap your total spend.
+If you need to scale up beyond the workload included in your plan, there are flexible ways to add more.
+You can either subscribe to discounted workload add-ons, rely on pay-as-you-go overages, or choose to cap your total spend.

-Most apps will have a sufficient amount of workload included in their plan and won’t need to subscribe to an additional tier.
-However, if you do need more, you have the option to subscribe to an additional workload tier if your app is on the Starter, Growth, or Team plan.
+If you do need more, you have the option to subscribe to an additional workload add-on if your app is on the Starter, Growth, or Team plan.
+Workload tiers offer a discounted overage rate, compared to the default overage rate.

 A visual overview of Bubble's five workload tiers